ryfprivate/pizza-creator-client/README.md

 # Pizza Creator Client

 ### Introduction

 This repository contains a pizza creator application.
 Prospective users are pizza shop customers that would like to build and customise their own pizzas.

-Auto deployment is set up at https://pizza-creator-client.herokuapp.com/
+Deployment is set up at https://ryfprivate.github.io/pizza-creator-client/

 ## Available Scripts